bayesrx/GraphR/README.md

 - **Pip**: A $p \times p \times q$ array storing posterior inclusion probability (PIP) of external covariates.
-The $[i,j,k]$ elements represents the PIP of k-thcexternal covariates on regression of j-th node on i-th node.
+The $[i,j,k]$ elements represents the PIP of k-th external covariates on regression of j-th node on i-th node.

 The **output** contains following information.